jawj/IKEv2-setup/README.md

         sudo ipsec statusall           # status, who's connected, etc. sudo iptables -L -v            # how much traffic has been forwarded, dropped, etc.? sudo tail -f /var/log/syslog   # real-time logs of (dis)connections etc.

 ### Troubleshooting

+If you ran this script before 13 September 2021, and used the generated PowerShell commands to set up Windows 10 clients, those clients may be unable to connect owing to a bug in Windows 10.
+If this is the case, see [issue #126](https://github.com/jawj/IKEv2-setup/issues/126) and, if necessary, retrieve and run [`win10fix.sh`](https://raw.githubusercontent.com/jawj/IKEv2-setup/master/win10fix.sh).

-If things don't work out right away ...
+Otherwise, if things don't work out right away ...

 * On the client: make sure you created the connection using the newly emailed `.mobileconfig` file or PowerShell commands.
 Setting it up manually via the OS GUI will _not_ work, since it will default to insecure ciphers which the server has not been configured to support.
 Also note that `.mobileconfig` files generated with earlier iterations of this script may no longer be compatible, since the configured ciphers have changed from time to time.